peterpisarz/LaPiscina/Conversion.md

 10) upload Images to pinata

-11) upload Metadata to pinata
+11) upload Metadata to NFT.storage

 12) update image location to Pinata Metadata CID in config.json